mosip/registration/design/registration/registrtaion-center-remapping.md

 * Create the CenterRemappingService - with processCenterMapped() method, which does the following functionalities.
 If the system is online and the operator is not in middle between any of the operations [New Registration/UIN Update/Lost UIN] then do the below process as sequence steps.
   	* Check for any pending packets to be uploaded to the server and waiting for 'PROCESSING' status.
   	* Check for any packets to be approved/ rejected/ upload / sync to the server based on 'Server Status' flag.
-  	* Delete the packets and records in the table as below :
+  	* Delete the packets and records in the table as below:
 		* Pre-registration: all packets can be deleted from hard disk and the respective data can be cleaned from tables.
 		* Registration {New/Update/Lost}: all packets in the state of [Server Status] 'PROCESSING', 'PROCESSED', 'RE-REGISTER' can be deleted.
 		* Center specific master tables can be deleted.
 		* Don't delete the data from 'GLOBAL_PARAM' table as this is not specific to any center.
 		* Don't delete record in AUDIT table.
   	* Once all deletion completed:
 		* Remove all users and their respective detail with respect to the current center.
 		* Update the 'mosip.registrtaion.centermappedchanged' flag as false.
 		* Enable the sync process.
 		* Display valid alert [information type] message to inform the user as process completed.
 * If the system is offline we should wait until the system is online and then only this process should initiate.
 * While doing this process we should display the alert stating  **'Upload is going on.
 Please don't close the application'**.
 * Progress bar or uploading image should be displayed in the screen and the background should be fade out.